-• Preventing Corporate Human Rights Abuses
+• Combating Corporate Human Rights Abuses

-Stop exploitation in supply chains.
+End exploitation in supply chains.

 Every company has a mandate to maximize returns and minimize risk.
 How we define the relevant stakeholders and responsibilities in each category will determine what kind of future we build.